lfontesm/PEB-Walk/README.md

 * Make it work for a 64-bit machine.
 * Make a more modularized code, as of right now it's too hard coded.
 * Maybe implement some sort of hashing in the strings.
-* Dinamically import functions and store them in a user-made table (simulate IAT).
+* Dinamically import functions and store them in a user-made table of sorts(simulate IAT).

 ---